Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 ![](img/20230516-031652.png)

 ### Get Role Details
-Use the following PowerShell command to pull role information:
+Use the following PowerShell command to pull role information.
+In PowerShell, a role is called a *management role*.
 ```powershell
 Get-ManagementRole | select Name, Description | sort Name
 ```